Raexyl/Zippy/README.md

  - Create rigidbody component

 Todo: -
- - Filled polygons -> DrawClosedLoop can have an IsHollow bool argument
+ - Filled polygons -> DrawClosedLoop can have an IsHollow bool argument?
  - Core FPS?